Tauvic/Technology-at-school/README.md

 ## Synopsis

-A library of ideas and tools for teaching Technology at school
+A library of ideas and tools for teaching Technology at school, at home or elsewhere

+## The vision

+Enable children, elderly  and myself to learn everything we like to know about programming and robots.

 ## Contents